jonsie/microservice-tests/functional-test/README.md

 	./gradlew functional-test:test

-To build the tests execute this command:
+To build a test Jar execute this command:

 	./gradlew functional-test:shadowJar

+To publish the test Jar to maven local execute this command:

+	./gradlew functional-test:publish